ajufrancis/neutron-lan/virtual_subnet.md

-My neutron-lan supports both VDS and VDR, and the underlay network can also be used for transmitting packets, so I think it is possible to relaize that unicast packets are transmitted over the special pathes (/32 rotes) and BC/MC are transmitted over VDS (like VPLS) by using ProxyArp and openvswitch.
+My neutron-lan supports both VDS and VDR, and the underlay network can also be used for transmitting packets, so I think it is possible to relaize that unicast packets are transmitted over the special pathes (/32 rotes) and BC/MC are transmitted over VDS (like VPLS) by using ProxyArp and OpenFlow.

 First Experiment: Traffic Engineering w/ ProxyArp and OVS
 ---------------------------------------------------------